 How to Write an Art Press Releases

 Artists speak through their imagination and through their artwork.
 Words might not come easy for them.
-They find it hard as to why they came up with a particular art piece.
+They often find it hard to express as to why they came up with a particular art piece.

-Although writing a PR story is not everybody’s cup of coffee, yet it’s not rocket science, as one might think.
+Although writing a PR story is not everybody’s cup of tea, it’s not rocket science, as one might think.
 The good news is that you are not alone.
-There are those who tried and benefited from the art press release template.
-Even if you think of the media as an inaccessible planet open to only a limited circle of famous artists, you’re wrong.
+You might benefit from using an art press release template.
+Even if you think of the media as inaccessible, open to only a limited circle of famous artists, you’re wrong.
 Learning from the experience of others is one of the best ways to write a great art press release.

-In such cases, I’d recommend you contact a press release writer with who you can have a one-to-one talk.
-You don’t have to be a writer, but you should at least provide the key points you want to be covered.
+In such cases, I’d recommend you contact a press release writer with whom you can have a one-to-one talk.
+You don’t have to be a writer, but you should at least provide the key points you want to be covered in your press release.
 A bulleted list or a rough paragraph or two would suffice.
 The news release writer can then take it from there.

 The press release writer will help you in putting words to your artwork.

 - Why do you think the announcement is newsworthy to your targeted audience?

 - What key points do you want to be covered (these are referred to as key messages)?